WJW (TV)

 WJW (channel 8) is a television station in Cleveland, Ohio, United States, affiliated with the Fox network.
-It is owned by Nexstar Media Group alongside WBNX-TV (channel 55), an owned-and-operated station of The CW.
-The two stations share studios on Dick Goddard Way (previously South Marginal Road) northeast of downtown Cleveland; WJW's transmitter is located in suburban Parma, Ohio.
+It is owned by Nexstar Media Group alongside CW station WBNX-TV (channel 55); Nexstar's Tegna subsidiary owns NBC affiliate WKYC (channel 3).
+WJW and WBNX-TV share studios on Dick Goddard Way (previously South Marginal Road) northeast of downtown Cleveland; WJW's transmitter is located in suburban Parma, Ohio.

-WJW was the third television station to sign on in Cleveland as WXEL, the first station to be built by Herbert Mayer, founder of the Empire Coil Company.
-WXEL began on channel 9 on December 17, 1949, two years to the date of WEWS-TV's sign-on.
+WJW signed on as WXEL, Cleveland's third television station, and was the first station built by Herbert Mayer, founder of the Empire Coil Company.
+WXEL began broadcasting over channel 9 on December 17, 1949, two years to the day of WEWS-TV's sign-on.
 Initially a DuMont affiliate with select ABC and CBS programs, WXEL placed an emphasis on locally produced programming, originally from their studios and transmitter site in Parma and later from a renovated former movie theatre in Playhouse Square.
 Mayer's attempt to build UHF stations in Portland, Oregon, and Kansas City succeeded in the former and failed in the latter, prompting the sale of Empire Coil—including WXEL—to Storer Broadcasting in January 1954, weeks after WXEL moved to channel 8.
 Storer purchased WJW radio later in 1954, then secured the CBS affiliation for WXEL in March 1955.
 After WXEL's downtown studios were renovated into a colonial-style building for radio and television, WXEL was renamed WJW-TV.